Skip to main content

 How Sandbox Keys Work

-1. Recipients are overridden — all to, cc, and bcc addresses are replaced with the email address of the user who created the key.
+1. Recipients are overridden — All to, cc, and bcc addresses are replaced with the email address of the user who created the key.

-5. Traffic is isolated — sandbox emails are sent through a dedicated subaccount, fully separated from your live sending traffic.
+5. Traffic is isolated — Sandbox emails are sent through a dedicated subaccount, fully separated from your live sending traffic.

 Key Format